Maboroshi: Plot

 Mifuse is a steel mill town in rural Japan.
 In January 1991, a catastrophic explosion at the mill isolates the town from the outside world, trapping it in an eternal winter.
 Mamoru Sagami, a mill worker and head priest, declares the disaster divine punishment for mining a sacred mountain.
 He convinces the townspeople to maintain their pre-disaster identities, submitting periodic ID forms, as he claims they are bound to a "sacred machine."
 Meanwhile, fissures occasionally open in the sky, only to be sealed by the mill's smoke.

-Masamune Kikuri, a student, discovers a feral girl, who he names Itsumi, in the steel mill blast furnace under the care of his classmate, Mutsumi.
-While bonding with Itsumi, Masamune learns conflicting theories about her origins, with Sagami claiming she is a “woman of the gods” and his uncle Tokimune hinting she doesn't belong in their world.
+Masamune Kikuiri, a student, discovers a feral girl, who he names Itsumi, in the steel mill blast furnace under the care of his classmate, Mutsumi.
+While bonding with Itsumi, Masamune learns conflicting theories about her origins, with Sagami claiming she is a "woman of the gods" and his uncle Tokimune hinting she doesn't belong in their world.
 As Masamune continues visiting Itsumi, the town's surreal nature becomes increasingly apparent.

 The arrival of summer imagery through sky fissures coincides with escalating tensions.
 During a school test of courage, Masamune's classmate Sonobe starts to crack and vanishes when enveloped by mill smoke, sparking more doubts about the town's reality.
 Sagami asserts that their world, created by the sacred machine, is perfect and eternal.
 Tokimune, however, argues it is doomed to collapse.

-Through revelations in his father's diary, Masamune learns Itsumi's true identity: Saki Kikuri, a girl transported from the real world, and the town itself is a constructed reality.
+Through revelations in his father's diary, Masamune learns Itsumi's true identity: Saki Kikuiri, a girl transported from the real world, and the town itself is a constructed reality.
 Determined to free Saki, Masamune enlists his classmates and disrupts Sagami's ritual to offer her to the sacred machine.
 During an Obon festival visible through the fissures, Masamune and Mutsumi rescue Saki and place her on a freight train bound for the real world.
 After a climactic chase, Mutsumi leaps off the train to reunite with Masamune, allowing Saki's train to escape.

 Years later, Saki returns as an adult to a deserted Mifuse.
 Reflecting on her past as Itsumi, she visits the steel mill's remnants, where farewell messages and memories of her previous life remain preserved.